 ¶ N O R M A L S, Paris

-.PTF – A SPECULATIVE TYPE FORMAT
+.PTF – A Speculative Type Format

 Open your favorite creative suite, and you’ll be greeted with a digital sheet of paper, a digital pencil case with crayons, stamps, and scissors, etc. Despite being composed of pixels, type often suffers from the very same archaism as most digital tools; we address typography as if it hadn’t changed since Gutenberg’s press.
 Until now!
 The ‘.PTF’, or parametric type format, is an invitation to imagine digitally native typography.
 Rather than draw yet another font, participants will be guided through building a standard typographic skeleton with a custom Processing application, and then—beyond bolding and italicizing—each will be tasked with creating a dynamic variant that relates to context, time, space, data inputs, and even interaction.

-ABOUT N O R M A L S
+About N O R M A L S

 N O R M A L S is a collection of works lying at the intersection of design and fiction.
 A mix of the visual, literary, prototypical, and functional, the duo’s works create a rich narrative universe—an anticipated future.
 Desirable to some, distressing to others, their vision is fuelled by our present-day dreams of ubiquitous 3D printing and algorithmic superstition.
 Their works include an augmented reality garment exhibited at Pratt Gallery during New York Fashion Week, a parametric typeface called N O R M A L T Y P E, and an eponymous graphic novel series.